Stely-Shtonova/fitness_app_analizer/README.md

 # fitness_app_analizer
-This is an app that calculates BMI
+This is a program that calculates BMI